 [Kuuki’s e.
 Menura supurba]

-Week 10’s presentation of prototypes provides an opportunity to test your ideas into physical form, and to solicit response and feedback from an informed audience.
+Assessment 2: Prototype presentation provides an opportunity to test your ideas into physical form, and to solicit response and feedback from an informed audience.
 Bearing in mind: one of the key concepts explored is interaction in terms of audience experience.
 You should be testing and examining this central idea in the prototype presentation.

-A successful prototype should be able to give the audience a substantial idea about the intended work.
+A successful prototype should be able to convey a substantial idea about the intended work.
 The central concept of the work should be evident.
 It would have tested several aspects of the idea, particularly the one that is deemed most problematic or difficult (this can be technical as well as conceptual).
 For example, this can be working with electronic components, testing functions of hardware, assessing the physical setup of the installation, determining the suitability of materials.
 Or this may be evaluating whether the central idea comes across in the work.
-For example, does the work invite audience to participate?
+For instance, does the work invite audience to participate?

-Set up your prototype in Black Box 1, Black Box 2, or the class rooms.
+Set up your prototype in Black Box 1, Black Box 2, the DMC gallery, or the class rooms.
 For this presentation, spaces will not be allocated, instead choose a location that will suit your work (you may need to negotiate with your peers).

 If you need equipment such as projectors, screens, monitors, plinths, lights etc., please arrange a loan with Glenn.
 We will have a laptop/projector/screen in the class room for those who need to show their research or screen works.